tonytrinh3/twitter-mobile/README.md

 ## How to run the project

+### `Make sure to have Node.js and npm installed already`

+This project is React on the front-end and Express/Node.js in the back-end.

 ### `npm-install`

 Make sure to `npm-install` the main folder as well as the `server` folder in order to install node_modules for the server and the client side.